check before: 2025-10-01

 User Experience during Migration

-Users may experience duplicate search results in Teams, leading to confusion and inefficiency when trying to access private channel content.
+Users may experience duplicate search results in Teams, causing confusion and inefficiency in locating content.

 - roles: End User, Team Member